rick-dalley/NeuralNetworkCPP/README.md

 ## Overview

-- **Purpose**: This is a simple neural network implementation designed for educational purposes, not a robust production-level neural network library.
+- **Purpose**: This is a neural network implementation designed for educational purposes, not a robust production-level neural network library.
 - **Training Data**: The neural network uses the [MNIST dataset](https://yann.lecun.com/exdb/mnist/) for training and testing.
 MNIST is a widely used dataset of handwritten digits (0–9).
 - **Output**: After 10 training runs, the network outputs its confidence for each digit (0–9).